 Based on the above, we concluded that we could take a controls reliance approach on the controls relevant to the General IT Controls in relation to the financial reporting process.

+7.3.
 Working with other auditors

-Both Deloitte Canada and Deloitte Luxembourg performed the audit work at the level of materiality applicable to the Company.
-Deloitte Isle of Man supervised both the Deloitte Canada and Deloitte Luxembourg audit teams via weekly skype calls and reviewing their work papers.
+Deloitte Canada performed the audit work at the level of materiality applicable to the Company.
+Deloitte Isle of Man supervised Deloitte Canada audit team via weekly skype calls and reviewing their work papers.